Pluto: IAU classification

 Pluto fails to meet the third condition.
 Its mass is substantially less than the combined mass of the other objects in its orbit: 0.07 times, in contrast to Earth, which is 1.7 million times the remaining mass in its orbit (excluding the moon).
 The IAU further decided that bodies that, like Pluto, meet criteria 1 and 2, but do not meet criterion 3 would be called dwarf planets.
 In September 2006, the IAU included Pluto, and Eris and its moon Dysnomia, in their Minor Planet Catalogue, giving them the official minor-planet designations "(134340) Pluto", "(136199) Eris", and "(136199) Eris I Dysnomia".
 Had Pluto been included upon its discovery in 1930, it would have likely been designated 1164, following 1163 Saga, which was discovered a month earlier.

-There has been some resistance within the astronomical community toward the reclassification.
+There has been some resistance within the astronomical community toward the reclassification, and in particular planetary scientists often continue to reject it, considering Pluto, Charon, and Eris to be planets for the same reason they do so for Ceres.
+In effect, this amounts to accepting only the second clause of the IAU definition.
 Alan Stern, principal investigator with NASA's New Horizons mission to Pluto, derided the IAU resolution.
 He also stated that because less than five percent of astronomers voted for it, the decision was not representative of the entire astronomical community.
 Marc W. Buie, then at the Lowell Observatory, petitioned against the definition.
 Others have supported the IAU, for example Mike Brown, the astronomer who discovered Eris.